Multilingual portals

 The message text |

-If language constants are used for list entries, all specifications for this element should be grouped together language constant list.
-Use a property after the prefix to group them together - such as the term "ACCESSTYPE".
-Each of the options "_ROLE, _GROUP" and "_USER" is then added afterwards accordingly.
+If language constants are used for list entries, all entries for these elements should be grouped in the language constants list.
+Use a property after the prefix to group them together - such as the term ""ACCESSTYPE"".
+Each of the options ""_ROLE, _GROUP"" and ""_USER"" is then added afterwards accordingly.

 COM_ACCESSTYPE_ROLE